mlatti/fragment.js/readme.md

 ### Fragment.js - a THREE.js driven UI fracture effect.
 Fragment.js is built with THREE.js, the Ammo.js physics library and html2canvas.
+An html element is projected to a 3d object and broken apart with an invisible ball, with real time physics.

 #### Limitations/TODO
 1. Not optimised for mobile